Moving Expenses Tax Deduction Canada

 Follow these steps to claim your moving expenses on your Canadian tax return:

 1. Gather receipts: Collect all receipts for eligible expenses.
-You don't need to submit them with your return, but CRA may ask for them later.
-Keep receipts for 6 years.
+You don't file them with your return, but the CRA can ask for them later — keep all supporting documents for at least 6 years.

-5. Enter on your tax return: Transfer the total from Form T1-M to Line 21900 of your T1 income tax return.
+5. Enter on your tax return: Transfer the total deduction from Form T1-M to Line 21900 of your T1 income tax and benefit return.

 Real-World Deduction Examples

-Here are three common scenarios showing how the moving expense deduction works:
+Here are three common scenarios showing how the moving expense deduction works under the current rules:

 Example 1: Employee relocating within Ontario

 Sarah moves from Ottawa to Toronto for a new job in March.
-Her eligible expenses:
+Her eligible expenses (vehicle at the simplified Ontario per-km rate, meals at the $23/$69 flat rate):

 ExpenseAmount